MattB859/MS3-Book-Hub/README.md

         3. As a First Time Visitor, I want the registration process to be simple and straight forward.
         4. As a First Time Visitor, I want to purchase books using links provided.
         5. As a First Time Visitor, I want to read and add my reviews.

+    -   ### Returning Visitor Goals

+        1. As a Returning Visitor, I want to log in and see my reviews.
+        2. As a Returning Visitor, I want to see if there are any newly added books to review.
+        3. As a Returning Visitor, I want to be able to edit and delete my reviews.
+        4. As a Returning Visitor, I want to log in and see my reviews.
+        5. As a Returning Visitor, I want to be updated about the lastest books.